(Did we mention it’s “rough”?)

-The sauna is small and cozy and tucked down into a hollow close to the lake for a quick refreshing plunge.
+The sauna is small and cozy and tucked down into a hollow near the lake for a quick refreshing plunge.

 Our 70-acre lake warms up early in Spring and stays comfortable well into Fall.
 Fishing is encouraged.
 An Ontario fishing license is required.
 Canoes and boats are welcome.
 No soap or shampoo, gas engines (electric motors are okay) or foreign live bait please.